Sugar Pursuit

 Collage image showing six steps to make strawberry cookies.

-5. Add the dry ingredients and beat on the lowest speed just until no dry ingredients are left.
+Make the dough: Add the dry ingredients to the wet and beat on the lowest speed just until no dry streaks remain.
+Do not overmix.

 Possible variations